On-line Spot Volatility-Estimation and Decomposition with Nonlinear Market Microstructure Noise Models: Simulations and Applications

 In order to show how our method works in the case when market maker quotes are available (Example 3 in Section~\ref{ch:msn:msnmodel}) we matched by hand (through an adjustment of the time stamps) the quotes and transactions of symbol C for a fraction of the trading day.
-As mentioned earlier, the quality of our data is to poor to do this automatically.
-Our particle filter is used with $N=5,000$ particles to estimate the filtering distributions of the unknown efficient (log-)prices.
-Figure~\ref{fig:MSNFilteringDistr_realQuotes_univariate} gives kernel density estimates of filtering distributions of some efficient prices which are computed based on the particle approximations.
+The particle filter is used with $N=5,000$ particles and $A_{t_j}$ as in (\ref{AtEx3}) where $\Delta_{t_j} := 0.5\, (\beta_{t_j} - \alpha_{t_j})$ to estimate the filtering distributions of the unknown efficient (log-)\,prices.
+Figure~\ref{fig:MSNFilteringDistr_realQuotes_univariate} gives kernel density estimates based on these particle approximations.
 The market maker quotes, the transaction prices, and supports of the filtering distributions are also shown.
 From the figure it can be seen that some filtering distributions are highly skewed.
 In addition, consecutive zero returns lead to very uninformative filtering distributions (see transactions 2,300 through 2,309).